 On Friday’s edition of Nights with Alice Cooper, Alice dishes on the array of collaborators on the new CD, including original Alice Cooper members Dennis Dunaway, Michael Bruce and Neal Smith (reunited on three tracks!); global pop superstar Ke$ha, and legendary Alice and Lou Reed guitarist Steve Hunter, who is part of Alice’s current touring band and featured prominently on the first Nightmare album.
 During the five-hour program, the show will follow its normal format in addition to airing the world premiere tracks.
 Nights with Alice Cooper is broadcast on more than 125 affiliate stations in the US, Canada, Australia and the UK.
 To find the station in your area visit This Link.

 Tron (1982) is one of my favorite sci-fi fantasy films, ever.
-The long-awaited sequel, Tron:Legacy – which from the looks of this trailer should be totally amazing – will be released in mid-December of this year.
+The long-awaited sequel, Tron:Legacy – which from the looks of this trailer should be totally amazing – will be released in mid-December of 2010.
 Can’t wait!